Gavin Smith (film studio executive): Investigation

-When Smith did not show up the next morning, at work nor to pick up his son, his family and coworkers reported him missing.
-Among the personal belongings that he did take with him when he left the Oak Park house were his cell phone and credit cards.
+When Smith didn’t show up the next morning at work nor to pick up his son, his family and coworkers reported him missing.
+Among the personal belongings he did take with him when he left the Oak Park house were his cell phone and credit cards.
 Neither had been used since his disappearance.
-They could not identify anyone who might have had a reason to harm him, but believed that his fate or whereabouts were known.
+They couldn’t identify anyone who might have had a reason to harm him but believed that his fate or whereabouts were known.
 "We know someone knows something.
 There's no doubt that someone knows something," Smith's wife said.
 They believed his clothing and general appearance would not go unnoticed or unremembered.

-The Los Angeles County Sheriff's Department (LACSD) was leading the investigation.
-They had suggested that they had pings from Smith's cell phone after 10 p.m. the night he disappeared, although they did not make the specifics public.
-"He was bouncing around the Valley or, at least, his phone was," said LACSD Sgt.
+The Los Angeles County Sheriff's Department (LACSD) led the investigation.
+They had suggested that they had pings from Smith's cell phone after 10 pm the night he disappeared, although they didn’t make the specifics public.
+"He was bouncing around the Valley or at least his phone was," said LACSD Sgt.
 John O'Brien.
 "We are talking about after bars close."
-On May 8, a male body was found in the Angeles National Forest near the Angeles Crest Highway above La Cañada Flintridge, but it was not Smith's.
+On May 8, a male body was found in the Angeles National Forest near the Angeles Crest Highway above La Cañada Flintridge but it was not Smith's.

-The Smiths and their friends had been looking in ravines in the area or other places where his car might have gone off the road, without success.
+The Smiths and their friends had been looking in ravines in the area or other places where his car might have gone off the road without success.
 A volunteer search of remote areas planned for the weekend of May 19–20 was called off due to the lack of "a specific area of defined interest" in which to search.
 Flyers were distributed and the LACSD had a special hotline number which, it said, received "lots of tips".
 The family had put up a blog dedicated to the search and was offering a $20,000 reward.
 Evan Smith had been using his Twitter feed to spread the word on the search as well.

-A possible sighting of Smith subsequent to the disappearance was reported at the end of the month.
+A possible sighting of Smith after his disappearance was reported at the end of the month.
 David Brill of Madison, Wisconsin, who had been traveling to Southern California on business around the time Smith disappeared, told a TV station in his hometown that he had seen Smith with a woman at a restaurant in Morro Bay on May 7.
 The next morning he read the story online and identified Smith as the man.
-The waitress who served the man also believed him to be Smith, and said that he paid in cash and told her that he and his companion would be staying in town for a couple of days and then continuing north up the Pacific coast.
+The waitress who served the man also believed him to be Smith and said he paid in cash and told her that he and his companion would be staying in town for a few days then continuing north up the Pacific coast.
 The restaurant claimed to have a security camera tape but would not release it to the media.